 As gathering in person wasn’t possible, many of our events took their offerings online.
 Hay Festival 2020 had their first online digital festival, where thousands of people from across the world accessed talks and workshops.
 Tafwyl also went digital, streaming live performances from bands and artists from Cardiff Castle (socially distanced, of course).
 As well as festivals, many workshops moved to online models.
 Ty Newydd (the writer’s centre of Literature Wales) launched its first Ty Newydd virtual programme, featuring smaller taster sessions and short courses.

-Where can I stay in Wales and will I be safe?
+When I can travel again, where can I stay in Wales and will I be safe?

 Whether you’re looking to escape to the country, breathe in the sea air or check out a new city, you can relax in the knowledge that your well being is catered for.